rubencougil/prometheus-testing/README.md

 groups:
   - name: example
     rules:
-      - alert: InstancesDown
+      - alert: InstancesDownV1
         expr: sum(up{job="app"}) == 0
         labels:
           severity: sev1
         annotations:
           summary: "All instances of App are down"
-            description: "All instances of App down for more than 1 minute."
+            description: "All instances of App are down"
 ```

 The PromQL expression `sum(up{job="app"}) == 0` implies that the rule evaluation will yield a `true` value if the *sum* of the uptime of all scraped targets with the name "app" equals zero.